Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 This results in material being deposited into the river channel, causing it to divide in two.
 Braiding itself develops when this 'mid-channel bar' grows downstream, as a result of more, finer material being added to the bar as discharge amounts continue to decrease.
 These bars, during times of exceptionally low discharge like in winter months, may become home to vegetation, becoming even more permanent. whereas unvegetated bars are less stable and often move with high discharge.

- Many of these channels branch from other channels and merge to give it the 'braided' pattern. ey are common in outwash plains due to the variable nature of ablation and meltwater amounts.
+ Many of these channels branch from other channels and merge to give it the 'braided' pattern.
+They are common in outwash plains due to the variable nature of ablation and meltwater amounts.

 ![](https://cheatsheet-assets.ibaguette.com/alevel/geography/Braided_Stream.png)